-Students will learn how to manage time and minimize distractions, how to prudently use technology in learning, how to prepare to study, and how to study actively.
+Students will learn how to manage time and minimize distractions, how to prudently use technology in learning, how to prepare to study, how to study actively, and how to self-assess using a student mastery portrait (set goals and measure personal goals).
 Through assigned reading selections, students will hone their comprehension skills and learn how to read various genres of literature.
 In the process, they will learn active reading, note-taking, and outlining skills.
 Similarly, targeted writing exercises will train students to organize their thoughts and craft paragraphs.